Can we talk about protein for a minute?

 Smoothies are amazing in that they allow us to get plenty of fruits and veggies in a fast and easy format.
-But don't forget about the protein!
-Protein powders are a great place to start (I like Genuine Health's Fermented Vegans Protein+, since the fermentation power makes it easy to digest), but don't stop there.
-Other protein-rich smoothie ingredients include soaked almonds, flax seeds, spirulina, sprouts, hemp seeds, nut or seed butters -- the list goes on and on!
+But don’t forget about the protein!
+Protein powders are a great place to start, but don’t stop there.
+Other protein-rich smoothie ingredients include soaked almonds, flax seeds, spirulina, sprouts, hemp seeds, nut or seed butters — the list goes on and on!

 Try this: Easy Peasy 5-Day Smoothie